adityaramesh/ccbase/README.md

 out each argument specified in the format string.
 This header requires a C++11-conformant compiler.

+# `mpl.hpp`

+This header contains some useful, general-purpose metafunctions such as `xu::switch_<std::size_t, class...>`, which can be used to select one of many types, based on an index.

 # `unit_test.hpp`

 This header provides some utilties for very basic unit testing.
 Tests are